antoniocapelo/fisga/README.md

 }
 ```

+**Alternatively**, if have a `package.json` file available, you can use it to generate a config file.
+Just run `fisga` without any arguments and you'll be prompted for a `package.json` path.

 2. Distribute it to your team/org

 You'll now have an interactive CLI with your own commands.
 If user-specific values are needed (tokens, paths, etc), the setup step should gather them for each user, so a single CLI config can be shared amongst teams to standardize common command execution.